A Brief History

 Some of these die-hard conspiracy theorists postulated that rather than an abrupt end of the world, December 21, 2012 would instead be a milestone date when the beginning of the end would commence.
 Related doomsday prophecies allegedly “confirmed” the Mayan “prophecy” and many people were too willing to follow the doomsayers and ignore the scientists.

 In any case, the world did not end and no substantial disaster occurred to make us think doomsday was coming soon.
 Again, this happy outcome did not stop many people from turning every little event that did occur as a “sign” or omen that the prophecy is true and is unfolding right before the unbelieving eyes of the skeptics!

 The unsubstantiated fears of the world ending in 2012 based on Mayan prophecies resulted in a flood of books, coins, and music about suspected coming apocalypse…

 The featured image in this article, a photograph by Shark at Lithuanian Wikipedia of The Mayan fire ceremony held at dawn in Tikal on 21 December 2012 that took place in the main plaza in front of the Temple of the Great Jaguar, is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.
-You are free: